huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

 Currently, MVL has the tie-break on Nepo thanks to his win in their direct encounter last year, and in addition has a slight edge in Sonneborn-Berger.
-If the head-to-head tie-break did not exist, Nepo's win probability would be exactly 50%, and MVL's 31.5%.
+If the head-to-head tie-break did not exist, Nepo's win probability would be 50%, and MVL's 31.5%.
 The model may well overestimate the importance of the tie-break -- in particular it does not understand that Nepo will have white pieces against MVL in the second leg.
 But with only seven rounds to go, the likelihood of a tie for first place is more than